urcsc174/2018-fall-csc174/lab01-initial-personal-website/instructions.md

 The goal of this assignment is to simply apply a lot of the basic skills you learned in CSC 170.

+*Updated: the requirement for PHP Includes have been removed for this assignment.
+(8/5/2018)*

 # Requirements